Jan 07, 2026

 More grounded.
 More powerful.
 More relational.

 Seems like the darkness was giving me exactly what the world would quickly ask for—more men.
-And men who could walk into any situation, stay calm, stay grounded, and be of service.
+Men who could walk into any situation, stay calm, stay grounded, and be of service.
+Men who knew and lived understanding that the foundation of everything is primal.
+It’s natural.
+It’s powerful.

 This isn’t about going backwards.
 It’s not about dominance, aggression, or some cartoonish version of masculinity where you grunt and beat your chest.
 That’s not primal—that’s performing.

-The primal masculine I’m talking about—the one these women were asking for, the one that landed on me in the dark—is something else entirely.
 It’s a man who knows his strength and doesn’t need to prove it.
 Who can be in his body without apology.
 Who leads not because he demands it, but because he’s grounded enough that others naturally orient around him.
 Who can hold space for emotion without collapsing into it or running from it.

 “Be More Man”